Eat the Yard Class Series

 Location: Arboretum's Pavilion classroom and grounds.

-Tomatoes, squash, cucumbers, peppers and more!
-This class will give you everything you need to start your summer vegetable garden in raised or standard garden beds.
+This class will give you everything you need to start your fall vegetable garden in raised or standard garden beds.
 In case you're new to vegetable gardening or just haven't had much luck in the past, several modular "ready-to-plant" garden designs will be provided.
 This class will focus on vegetable variety selection, raised bed construction, soil amendment, transplanting, seed-sowing and companion planting.
 Taught by Jonathan Duffy Davis.

 Time: 9:00am - 11:30am